 - a seminar and networking event in collaboration with the Japan Agency for Marine-Earth Science and Technology (JAMSTEC) focusing on robotics in marine science

 - the production of bilingual fact sheets, highlighting stories of Australia-Japan collaboration

-For more information on gender equity in STEM fields in Australia, please visit the SAGE website.
+For more information on advancing women in STEM strategy, please visit the website.